-- 2. NOACC, the association of Chambers of Commerce throughout the Northwest Region; NOACC will also be seeking status as an Interested Party; and - 3. the Township of Atikokan, the site of the other of the two large thermal generating stations in the Northwest Region; the Township will also be seeking status as an Interested Party.
+- 2. NOACC, the association of Chambers of Commerce throughout the Northwest Region; NOACC will also be seeking status as an Interested Party; and - 3. the City of Thunder Bay, regional hub of the Northwest, the largest City (population 113,000), and site of one of the two large thermal generating stations in the Northwest Region; the City of Thunder Bay will also be seeking status as an Interested Party.

-These other Interested Parties and the City of Thunder Bay have agreed to co-operate and have, therefore, authorized Weiler, Maloney, Nelson to make submissions in the common interests of all of them.
+The Town of Atikokan, NOMA, NOACC and the City of Thunder Bay have agreed to co-operate and have, therefore, authorized Weiler Maloney Nelson to make submissions in the common interests of all of them.